Do damage caps on medical malpractice cases stop frivolous lawsuits, or do they simply help insurance companies?

 Because Texas has a cap of $250,000 for all non-economic damages in medical malpractice lawsuits, the $10.2 million award was automatically reduced to $750,000 (there were three different claims capped $250K each).
 While economic damages are not capped under Texas law, these type of damages only account for things such as medical expenses, lost wages, property damage, funeral expenses, etc. Seeing as how a newborn baby does not incur substantial economic losses in such a case, most damages fall under the non-economic category, and are thus arbitrarily capped at $250,000.

-While tort reform caps on medical malpractice awards may appear to be a deterrent to frivolous lawsuits, in reality they do nothing more than punish those who have the most serious legitimate claims.
+While caps on medical malpractice awards may appear to be a deterrent to frivolous lawsuits, in reality they do nothing more than punish those who have the most serious and legitimate claims.
 Will it do anything to prevent or reduce the numbers of frivolous lawsuits?
 Not at all!
 The only thing it will accomplish is to protect the big insurance industry from being forced to pay the amount that the jury (who has heard both sides of the case) awards victims of malpractice.